-Critical Questions Need 5/5 Is it widely acknowledged that your entreprise lacks a clear understanding of the customer's view of the business relationship?
-Does your organisation have strong hunches about problem areas?
-Is a strong project manager available to manage demands of executives and functions while running the research?
-Do you have the capacity to do customer-based research?
-Are key executives keenly interested in the CJM's success?
+Critical questions Need 5/5 Is it widely acknowledged that your enterprise lacks a clear understanding of the customer's view of the business relationship?
+V Does your organization have strong hunches about problem areas? ď Is a strong project manager available to manage demands of executives and functions while running the research? ゼ Do you have the capacity to do customer-based research? ď Are key executives keenly interested in the CJM's success? ₹

-A Clear Understanding of the Customer's View
+A clear understanding of the customer's view

-What's the starting point?
+Question: What's the starting point?
 When do you know it's time to start thinking about customer journey mapping?

-MICHAEL: This will often happen when I'm working with a client on their research road map for the next year.
+Michael: This will often happen when I'm working with a client on their research road map for the next year.
 We're talking about the big picture, about the key business problems that they might want to get market input on, and we start talking about customer intuition.
 The question is, "If you were to ask your functional leaders, would they say they have good intuition about how customers encounter Acme Company's products, and why they choose Acme, or don't choose Acme?
 Do they know customers' pain points and emotions as they go through that process, how they feel as they use the product, or get help with it?"